Amodellis/amodellis.github.io/_posts/2025-12-05-sauditraining.md

 ---

-If you’re interested in executive training, analytics capability-building, or tailored workshops on transport modelling and data, feel free to [**get in touch**](mailto:jeff@amodellis.com).
+If you’re interested in executive training, analytics capability-building, or tailored workshops on transport modelling and data, feel free to <a href="mailto:jeff@amodellis.com"><b>get in touch</b></a>.
 Amodellis is always keen to collaborate and share knowledge with teams around the world.